ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

   support Android, not just iOS.
 * Minimize technical risk.
 Use stable bits of html5.
 Consider that technologies may be alienating consumers.

+## Q &amp; A

+Can you put perspective on company size of Moblyng, and how that impacts your decisions?
+Where would you prioritize with a smaller headcount?

+*Moblyng has around 35 employees.
+The key to all of this is the game itself.
+At the end of the day, if your game sucks, noone's gonna care.
+Your team is initially going to probably be split 2-1; two for the game, one for system integration.
+Closer to the ship date, that ratio should split as you integrate with social systems.
+After shipment, it will reverse again as you respond to metrics and game mechancis updates.*